 2. VARY THE FOLIAGE

-Leaves come in countless colors, sizes, shapes and forms.
-Moreover, foliage not only varies in texture, but also in surface.
-Glossy leaves reflect light at certain angles whereas matte leaves reflect light in different directions.
-Focusing on leaves is a great way to add texture and contrast to a white garden.
+Clearly, leaves come in countless colors, shapes and sizes.
+Moreover, foliage not only varies in texture, but it also has different surfaces.
+Glossy leaves reflect light at certain angles.
+On the other hand, matte leaves reflect light in different directions.
+I’ve found that focusing on leaves is a great way to add texture and contrast to a white garden.

 A Mediterranean garden with different textured foliage

-And if you really want to play up the contrast between dark and light, variegated foliage does double duty.
+And if you really want to play up the contrast between dark and light, choose variegated foliage.
 From a distance, leaves with cream or white markings can mirror the look of white flowers.
-Most importantly, they keep ‘blooming’ long after other plants have expired.
+What’s more, they keep ‘blooming’ long after other plants have expired.

 Variegated foliage plays up dark and light